dagsdags212/bioflow/docs/workflows/fetch.md

 ### sra

 Retrieve a set of sequencing reads from a project ID (PRJNA) or a single sequencing run (SRR).

+Downloading metagenomic reads using a MGnify identifier is supported.
+Behind the scenes, a script converts the MGnify-formated accession into an SRA/ENA accession which is then use to fetch the reads from NCBI.

 All reads are stored in the `reads` directory.
 When downloading multiple sets of reads, a subdirectory for each set labeled after its SRR accession is created under `reads`.